 - Enter your personal access token (PAT) on the provided field.

-In your VSTS repository account setting, the PAT should be set to
+In your VSTS/Azure repository account setting, the PAT should be set to

 All accessible accounts.
 As for the Selected scopes:

 allows only to view commits and smart commits, and browse repositories

 (if enabled) of connected VSTS/Azure repositories inside Jira.